mikepthomas/projects/_posts/minatures.md

 ## Gunners

+> The `Gunners` are less a gang of raiders, more a private mercenary group eager to undertake the most violent jobs the Wasteland has to offer, for the right incentive of course.
+> The go-to outfit for mercenary work in the Commonwealth, the `Gunners` have forged themselves a fearsome and more than earned reputation.
+>
+> With a combination of overwhelming firepower and the support offered from their chain of command, the `Gunners` are swift to punish anyone foolish enough to mistake them for common raiders.[^gunners]

+[^gunners]: [Modiphius Entertainment](https://www.modiphius.net) (2023).
+"Gunners Force List" _FOWW CAPITAL-1-008_, Version 7.0 page 1.

 ### Battle Mode Force List

 | Item                           | Purchased | Digital                                      |     Downloaded     | Released   | Notes                 |